-We’ve seen that problems contain opportunities.
-And we know that finding these opportunities will bring us more of the inspiration that matters so much in this time of change
+We’ve seen that problems contain opportunities and we know that finding these opportunities will bring us more of the inspiration that is so important in this time of change.
+We also know that simply looking for these opportunities will bring us benefits, and we’ve seen some examples.

-So the next question we need to answer is, what kinds of opportunities should we be looking for?
+The next thing we need to understand is what kinds of opportunities we should be looking for.
+It turns out there are five types.

-The first two options are to ignore the problem or to walk away from the situation entirely.
+The first two options are to ignore the problem or walk away from the situation entirely.
 These might seem like obvious answers but how often do we jump in and start to solve an issue without first asking ourselves whether it is worth fixing?
-How often do we spend time and effort on issues that would have been better ignored or that have distracted us from our main priorities?
+How often do we spend time and effort on issues that would have been better left ignored or that distracted us from our main priorities?

 2. Sometimes it makes sense to walk away from a situation and focus our energies elsewhere.
 The new situation will not be perfect either — issues will still arise.
-But handling them might teach us more, reward us better, or enable us to create more of the outcomes we care most about.
+But handling these might teach us more, reward us better, or enable us to create more of the outcomes we care most about.

 Whenever we face a new issue our first question should always be “Is this important enough to do something about?
 Does it matter, is it a priority for me?”